-The overwhelming finding from this research is that the public prefers policies that require the government to take an active role in leading a well-planned and orderly approach to the net zero transition.
+The overwhelming finding from this research is that the public prefers policies that would require the government to take an active role in leading and managing a well-planned and orderly shift to a low carbon economy.
+The public preferred this approach over leaving it up to markets, taxation and regulation to reduce emissions and meet climate targets.